AustinWise/Austin.Linode/README.markdown

 -----------------------------------------------------------------

 An easy use way to use the Linode API from C#.
-Currently only implements enough api actions to reboot a node.
+Currently only implements enough api actions to reboot or resize a node.
 It's pretty easy to add new ones though.

 Dependencies
 ------------